- Auto Insurance Quotes Canada

 Accident Benefits in Canada

-Accident benefits insurance coverage in Canada evolved from medical expense coverage in the 1940s.
+Accident benefits coverage in Canada evolved from medical expense coverage in the 1940s.

 Accident benefits insurance aimed to provide medical and rehabilitation coverage for people who were involved in a motor vehicle accident.